Thoronador/morrowtools/sr/bsa_cli/readme.md

   -v           - same as --version
   OPERATION    - sets the operation that shall be performed on the BSA
                  file.
 Allowed operations are:
+                     commands     - lists available operations
-                     info - show header information
+                     extract-file - extracts a single file from the archive info         - show header information
                      list         - lists all folders and files in the archive

                  More operations may be added in the future.
                  The operation must be given in most cases.